jokieleung/jokieleung.github.io/source/_posts/index.md

+- [08/2021] One paper on recommender dialogue system is accepted by EMNLP 2021.
 - [06/2021] I am offered an ACM SIGIR 2021 Student Travel Grant.
 - [06/2021] I serve as PC Member for NLPCC 2021.
 - [05/2021] One paper on visual knowledge powered conversational agent is accepted by ACL 2021.